Understanding what a professional background is (and how to structure it) is very important.

 If you need to whip up a quick bio about yourself for work, your professional background can be used as a starting point.

-If you bump into someone at a conference that could potentially offer you a better (or higher-paying) job, tell them your background.
+If you bump into someone at a conference that could potentially offer you a better or highest paying jobs in Canada, tell them your background.

 This is why you need to have the key points up to date and easy to remember.
 You never know when you could use it.